"Talk with the rest,

 outside traditional business hours.
 At Pacific Century Realty, we realize that

-people who have job responsibilities during business hours will NEED to
+people who have job responsibilities during business hours will NEED to communicate

-regular business hours, instead, or when we recess entirely, for vacation.
+business hours, instead, or when we recess entirely, for vacation.

 many times have clients either canceled or asked to cancel a listing with you,